davidpagnon/Maya-Mocap/README.md

 ## Others
 ### C3D to TRC
+`c3d2trc.py` lets you:
-* Converts c3d binary files to trc format.
+* Convert c3d binary files to trc format.
 * Usage: Open a python interpreter.
 Type `import c3d2trc`, and then `c3d2trc.c3d2trc('<your_c3d_file>')`
 * :warning: Beware that it only allows you to retrieve 3D points, you won't get analog data with this code.**